About Reinhardt University

 Come for a Visit

 The best way to evaluate Reinhardt is to see it for yourself.
 The admissions office offers weekday tours on the Waleska Campus Monday-Friday at 11 a.m. or 3 p.m.
-Special senior preview days, called Experience Reinhardt or Spring Visitation Day, are held on selected Saturdays in the fall and spring; unfortunately all these dates for the 2012/2013 year have passed.
-If you would like to visit the campus prior to the beginning of classes on August 19, 2013, come for a weekday tour.
+Special senior preview days, called Experience Reinhardt or Spring Visitation Day, are held on selected Saturdays in the fall and spring, or you can come for a weekday tour.
 For a reservation, please call 770-720-5526 or make an online reservation at www.reinhardt.edu/visit.

-For Adult & Graduate Programs, plan to attend an Information Session or Open House or make an individual appointment.
+For Adult & Graduate Programs, make an individual appointment.

 For more information